She's a

 Le Francais call it La Rue, le avenue,

-a thoroughfare by any other description,
+a thoroughfare by any

 beneath them flow the mechanisms of life,